OWASP Top 10 and Snort Rule Creation

 Run the 4 commands shown below.

 You can test logging into the database as the user “dvwa” with the password “p@ssw0rd” in a new terminal window.
-You can run the below command to place the password on the terminal.
+You can run the command below to place the password on the terminal.
 Or run it with just -p, so the password is hidden.

 Do a quick restart of the services.